 WARNING: You’re going to need a few geek skills to pull this off.
 If you don’t have a reasonable understanding of how to edit templates and are not confident inside your cPanel – do not, repeat DO NOT fuck with this – get a geek to assist you.
 Your hosting provider is not going to be enough to help you to pull this off.

-This post is aimed at intermediate to advanced Mautic users.
+This post is aimed at intermediate to advanced Mautic marketing automation users.

 First up, we edited the htaccess file and did the normal redirections that you’d do for a website that has a newly installed SSL certificate, setting up the site to always resolve to the https:// protocol.
 After we’d done that, we noticed that all of the embedded Mautic forms what we had on our (Joomla!) website had completely disappeared from the pages where they were installed.
 Clearly, something was wrong.